Free Research Preview. DrugChatter may produce inaccurate information.

 What is Lipitor?

-Cashews are a popular snack, rich in healthy fats, protein, and fiber.
-However, they also contain a compound called anacardic acid, which has been shown to interact with statins like Lipitor.
-Anacardic acid can inhibit the activity of the enzyme responsible for breaking down statins, potentially increasing their levels in the bloodstream.
+Cashews, like other nuts, are rich in healthy fats, protein, and fiber.
+However, they also contain a compound called anacardic acid, which has been shown to interact with Lipitor.
+Anacardic acid can inhibit the activity of the enzyme responsible for breaking down Lipitor, potentially reducing its effectiveness.

 Conclusion